nsatya02/gemma-ocr/README.md

-# AI-Powered OCR using Gemma3
+# AI-Powered OCR🔍 using Gemma3

 This project combines powerful OCR capabilities using the Gemma-3 Vision model and Streamlit to create a 100% locally running computer vision app that can perform both OCR and extract structured text from the image.